By Mark Baumann, Copyright 2023

 For lawyers, the last four offer unique opportunities and challenges to wellness and trauma exposure.
 For example, where the intellectual and occupational domains meet, law practice offers stimulating mental challenges together with sometimes frustrating restrictions from laws, clients, opposing lawyers, and judges untrained in the nature of interpersonal conflict.

 The social-occupational domains are often challenging for lawyers where daily interactions are typically centered around aggressive advocacy often in relative isolation.
 Lawyering can offer financial reward and some measure of freedom, but sometimes at the cost of overworking.
-Money managed well can reduce financial stress and provide the opportunity for comfortable rest, but can it buy wellness?
+Money, managed well, can reduce financial stress and provide the opportunity for comfortable rest, but can it buy wellness?
 Money can provide some protection from financial danger, but can it provide protection from the danger of a failed personal relationship?
-At what cost cash?
+A useful question may be: at what cost cash?

 Trauma

 Trauma is best defined broadly, to include anything which causes harm.
 It could be from physical harm such as a car accident, social harm such as racism and microaggressions, and pharmacological harm such as drug addiction.
-It can also be from relational harm, such as a dramatic reduction in social status or the loss of a relationship.
+It can also be from relational harm, such as the loss of a relationship, or a dramatic reduction in social status.

-Trauma-Informed Care (TIC), or more specifically, Trauma- and violence-Informed Care (TVIC), provide frameworks to guide helping professionals to help clients overcome, reduce and manage past and current trauma, and potentially to avoid future trauma.
-TVIC principles offer the hope of helping clients turn their current situation into a healing experience.
+Trauma-Informed Care (TIC), or Trauma- and violence-Informed Care (TVIC), provides a framework to guide helping professionals to help clients overcome, reduce and manage past and current trauma, and potentially to avoid future trauma.
+TIC principles offer the hope of helping clients turn their current situation into a healing experience.
 These principles are not only helpful guidance for professionals, they are also relevant for self-care.
-Common elements in TVIC frameworks include understanding the problem, providing safety, and utilizing a client-centered approach.
+Common elements in TIC frameworks include:

-Harm from microaggressions offers one broad example for applying these elements.
-It’s necessary for the professional to understand what microaggressions are for a particular client, and provide safety by not unintentionally repeating the microaggression or dismissing the client’s feelings.
+Harm from microaggressions offers one example for applying these elements.
+It’s necessary for the professional to understand what microaggressions are for a particular client, and provide safety by not unintentionally repeating the microaggression or dismissing the client’s experiences and feelings about these, and, with a client-centered approach, demonstrate nonjudgmental acceptance and unconditional positive regard for the client.

-Client-centered approaches involve, among several skills, enhanced listening and empathy.
-Research shows that application of these types of professional skills can provide a client a feeling of safety.
+Client-centered approaches involve a number of skills, including enhanced listening and empathy.
+Research shows that application of these types of professional skills, the skilled use of the professional-client relationship, can provide a client a feeling of safety and is in fact the single most important factor for effective psychotherapy.
 Neurobiological research also shows that when people gain a sense of safety, their mind and body relax and move into a state where they can begin to consider and process new information, and in more optimal ways.
-This can be achieved when the professional engages with a paced, nonjudgmental and reciprocal conversation, where a person’s deep needs are discovered and validated before decision making is attempted.

-These counseling skills work well to help clients, and they can work well for self-care.
+When we turn such concepts around, we can get a sense of what we need for self-care.
+We need one or more persons who can approach us with a Trauma Informed Care approach.
 It might help to assess the people in your life.
 Are they judgmental?
 Do they truly listen to you?
 Do they engage in a reciprocal conversation where they sensitively respond to what you say, or do they listen just enough to know which of their own feelings and experiences they can add next to the conversation (thereby leaving your feelings and experiences behind)?
 Finding friends, colleagues, mentors, coaches, and therapists with good quality communication skills is a dynamic way to manage the trauma of participating in other people’s traumas.

 Developmental science: patterns of subjective relational danger

-Attachment science finely parses relational danger unlike any other model of human functioning.
-It identifies three detailed patterns of how humans respond to danger.
+Attachment science defines relational danger and the self-protective strategies people utilize to gain protection and comfort, arguably much more finely than any other science-based model of human functioning.
+It identifies three broad patterns of how humans respond to danger.
+(The patterns are also parsed into sub-patterns when more detail is needed.)
 The patterns are often described with the simple letters A, B and C .
-(Avoidant/dismissing are a common words for the A pattern and Anxious/resistant/ambivalent are common for the C pattern.)
-The A and C patterns are highly prevalent in legal cases.
+(Avoidant/dismissing are a common words for the A pattern and resistant/ambivalent are common for the C pattern.
+B is a balanced or blended A-C pattern.)
+The A and C patterns are usually easily visible in legal cases, especially those involving divorce, domestic violence, and probate where danger is the most extreme.

 Trauma can also be defined more finely by advanced attachment science.
-Trauma is not just a harm, it is the experience of negative consequences after exposure to danger.
+Trauma is not just a harm, it is the experience of a perceived negative consequences after exposure to danger.

 For people who survive life with A-patterned self-protective strategies, being asked about their feelings or having them publicly displayed can lead to a negative experience as a result of being exposed to the danger of acknowledging feelings.